-\Summer born children (1st April - 31st August) - Entry to Reception
+Summer born children (1st April - 31st August) - Entry to Reception

 Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Following guidance issued by the Department for Education on 8 September 2015 the county council has amended its policy for summer born children.
-Children born between 1 April 2014 and 31 August 2014 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2018 they may delay their application until 2019.
+Children born between 1 April 2016 and 31 August 2016 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2020 they should contact us for guidance before making an application.

-These applications will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.
+Summer born applications that are delayed for a year (for entry in September 2021) will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.

-If parents wish to delay their application for a Reception place they are advised to discuss their child's needs /development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2018 (before the Easter break).
+If parents wish to delay their application for a Reception place they are advised to discuss their child's needs/development with their current early years or nursery provider.
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the spring term in 2020 (before the Easter break).

-Children Out of Year Group (except applications for reception from summer born)

-The school's policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
+Children Out of Year Group (except applications for reception from summer born) Our policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that "in general, children should be educated in their normal age group".

 If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age appropriate cohort.
-DfE guidance makes clear that "it is reasonable for admission authorities to expect parents to provide them with information in support of their request - since without it they are unlikely to be able to make a decision on the basis of the circumstances of the case".
+DfE guidance makes clear that "it is reasonable for admission authorities to expect parents to provide them with information in support of their request - since without it they are unlikely to be able to make a decision based on the circumstances of the case".

-The school will decide whether the application will be accepted on the basis of the information submitted.
+We will decide through a panel process whether the application will be accepted based on the information submitted.
 The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
-Similarly there is no right of appeal for a place in a specific year group at a school.
-The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of individual schools.
+Similarly, there is no right of appeal for a place in a specific year group at a school.
+The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the headteacher and senior leadership of individual schools.

-The governing body of schools responsible for their own admissions (academies, voluntary aided and foundation schools) are ultimately responsible for making this decision for applications made to their school.
+The governing body is ultimately responsible for making this decision for applications made to our school.